gravitl/netmaker/README.md

 # Why Netmaker + WireGuard?

-- Netmaker automates virtual networks between data centers, clouds, and edge devices, so you don't have to.
+- Netmaker automates virtual networks between data centres, clouds, and edge devices, so you don't have to.

 - Kernel WireGuard offers maximum speed, performance, and security.

-- Netmaker is built to scale from the small business to the enterprise.
+- Netmaker is built to scale from small businesses to enterprises.

 - Netmaker with WireGuard can be highly customized for peer-to-peer, site-to-site, Kubernetes, and more.